 After taking everything out of the room we painted ceiling to walls to baseboard first, so that the floor could act as the dropcloth.
-Here he is painting the riser between the wood floor and the tile bedroom.
+Here he is painting the riser between the wood floor and the tiled bedroom.

 Once finished sanding to create some “tooth” we wiped the floor really well with a damp rag and then vacuumed.
 If you are going to try this, keep in mind that any dirt left behind will show under the paint…so clean well!

 The paint that we used is a Low Lustre Enamel Porch & Patio Floor Paint in white and there are several brands to choose from.
-As you can see we applied with a foam roller and a long handled pole attached.
+As you can see we applied with a foam roller and a long-handled pole attached.

 You don’t need to use a primer with these porch paints we find, just as long as you do the sanding first.
 The paints today also are low odor which is a plus, but if you can open up windows it’s recommended.

 After allowing the floor to dry for 24 hours we hit it with another coat for better coverage.
 No…my husband did NOT paint himself into a corner as it looks in this shot~haha!
 Having a contracting business for the last 29 years and watching his crew do lots of painting he knows the ropes.